NavidBinAhmed/westdig_data_pipeline/README.md

 ## End-end Data Pipeline - Demo
-This repo contains tech-stacks that demonstrates a mini data pipeline and dashboard visualization that uses an e-commerce API
+This repo contains tech-stacks that demonstrates a mini data pipeline and dashboard visualization that leverages an e-commerce API

 ### Features
- - System fetches and shows raw data in a json formant from an external API of a clothing shop
+ - System fetches and shows raw data in a json formant from an external API from an e-commerce platform

  - Shows data on browser through FastAPI endpoints